The Memphis Sound

 Beale Street -- it's going on in every club, corner, nook, cranny, garden, and alcove.
 In the summer, Wednesday night is Bike Night, motorcycles galore.
 B. B. King’s Blues Club, Hard Rock Café, the W. C. Handy Home & Museum, etc.

 Cannon Center for the Performing Arts, Memphis Symphony Orchestra home; opera, concerts.
 The Orpheum Theatre, Broadway shows, films, special events, etc.

 Golf, tee off for your hole-in-one experience.
 Basketball enthusiasts can hoop at the FedEx Forum, home of the Memphis Grizzlies and the University of Memphis Tigers.
 AutoZone Park has the baseball diamond.
 Memphis is the home base for FedEx.

 Memphis Rock n Soul Museum.
 Showcases artists that put Memphis music on the map -- jug bands and jazz orchestras to blues, rock, soul . . . .

 Sun Studio.
 Where Elvis made history and other music greats got their start.

-Contact Travel With Serenity to book your Memphis visit – solo, couple, family, group.
+Contact Travel With Serenity to book your historic Memphis getaway – solo, couple, family, group.
 Let us handle the stress-free planning!